Domyy95/life-data/README.md

     cd Desktop/life-data
     python3 script.py

-Save it and digit chmod 700 file
+Save it and digit

+    chmod 700 file_name

+## Icon

+- Open the informations of the script file_name and move the icon on the image

 ## Next steps